azoth-lang/azoth.language.design/self-antetype.md

 misleading way.
 It is more proper to think of it as two things.
 When used in the return type, it is a covariant type variable equal to the type of the current instance.
 When used in the parameters of a protocol method, it is an invariant associated type that will be set to the class or struct implementing the protocol.
 That is the proper way to think about Swift `Self` type.
+This eliminates the need for the strange bridge between protocols and classes described above.

 ### Scala Self Types